 This is the first major problem users have run into.
-The Pocophone F1, like any other modern handset, supports a 10-fingers multitouch.
+The Pocophone F1, like any other modern handset, supports a 10-finger multitouch.
 However, it seems that’s not the case in practice.
-Users especially experienced the problem during gaming, in PUBG and similar games.
+Users especially experienced the problem during gaming, in PUBG, and similar games.
 Either the display touch panel was able to read only a single touch or there was a ghost touch.
 The latter means that display reactions come with a latency.

 Also, the precision of the touch has shown rather lackluster results until today.
 These are serious problems, but there seems to be a software solution.
 Follow these steps to try and address the multitouch error on the Pocophone F1:

 - Reboot your device.